-Pulmonary rehabilitation is a physician-supervised program for people who have chronic lung diseases such as emphysema, chronic bronchitis, asthma, bronchiectasis, interstitial lung disease, or lung tumors.
-Pulmonary rehabilitation programs can often improve function, reduce symptoms, and improve the well-being of patients.
+Pulmonary rehabilitation is a program for persons with chronic lung diseases such as emphysema, chronic bronchitis, asthma, bronchiectasis, or interstitial lung disease.
+Most pulmonary rehabilitation programs will include medical management, education, emotional support, exercise, breathing retraining, and nutritional counseling.

 The pulmonary rehabilitation team:

-Pulmonary rehabilitation programs can be conducted on an inpatient or outpatient basis.
-Many skilled professionals are part of the pulmonary rehabilitation team, including any/all of the following:
+Pulmonary rehabilitation programs can be conducted while a person is a hospital inpatient, or on an outpatient basis.
+Many skilled professionals are part of the pulmonary rehabilitation team.
+In addition to physicians, the team may include:

 The pulmonary rehabilitation program:

-- calisthenics or stretching exercises to improve flexibility
+- calisthenics or stretching exercises to increase flexibility

 - weight training to increase exercise endurance and conditioning